symfony/symfony-docs/security/multiple_guard_authenticators.rst

 However, there are use cases where you have authenticators that protect different parts of your application.
-For example, you have a login form that protects the secured area of your application front-end and API end points that are protected with API tokens.
+For example, you have a login form that protects the secured area of your application front-end and API endpoints that are protected with API tokens.
 As you can only configure one entry point per firewall, the solution is to split the configuration into two separate firewalls: